dimitymiller/cac-openset/README.md

  -->

 **Contact**

-If you have any questions or comments, please contact [Dimity Miller](mailto:dimity.miller@hdr.qut.edu.au)
+If you have any questions or comments, please contact [Dimity Miller](mailto:dimity.miller@hdr.qut.edu.au).

 ## Installation